gabrieljreed/unfamiliar_pipe/README.md

 # BYU Unfamiliar Pipeline

 ## Description
-This is a heavily modified version of the [previous pipeline](https://github.com/smartins1234/BYU_anm_pipeline) used on the Cenote film project, with many tools and improvements for the Unfamiliar film project.
+This is a heavily modified version of the [Cenote film pipeline](https://github.com/smartins1234/BYU_anm_pipeline) with many tools and improvements for the Unfamiliar film project.
 Improvements include:
 - Full adoption of USDs
 - Use of Python 3